cfpb/college-costs/docs/notification-spec.md

 In this case, a new oid will need to be generated in order to complete a valid disclosure; oid values are allowed to generate only one notification.

 ## Email notification
-Endpoint notifications are preferred because they are more reliable and simper to automate.
+Endpoint notifications are preferred because they are more reliable and simpler to automate.
 Schools that can't set up endpoints can get notifications via email.